100 Presepi at the Vatican

 The exhibition included the participation of cribs from all over the world.
 A total of 126 nativity sets were displayed, both classic and imaginative.
 Also, some of them were massive in size and others small and simple.
 Most of all, some unusual materials were used for the scenes.
-Some were made of wood, cork, paper-mache, coral and even pasta (this one pictured below).
-There were two extremely large entries that were double sided.
-Also, look at the detail at some of these – incredible!
+Some were made of wood, cork, paper mache, coral, and even pasta (this one pictured below).
+There were two extremely large entries that were double-sided.
+Also, look at the detail of some of these – incredible!

 We have chosen just a few to share with you.
 I think both Gary and I took pictures of every single one.
 If you are in Rome during this time next year, we would suggest you go to the 44th annual event!
 Admission was free!